conjurdemos/cdemo/README.md

 ## Pipeline jobs in Jenkins

 Jenkins is configured to skip the start up wizard.
-There is a shared volume between the conjur-cli container and the jenkins container that contains a hostfactory token that does not exire for 9999 days.
+There is a shared volume between the conjur-cli container and the jenkins container that contains a hostfactory token that does not expire for 9999 days.

 Jobs:
 1. Install Identity into Jenkins environment using hostfactory token